Constraints on millicharged particles from thunderstorms on the Solar system planets: Introduction

 In the context of mCPs, Schwinger pair production was considered in \cite{doi:10.1142/S0217732314500540,Berlin:2020pey, Berlin:2024dwg,Kouvaris:2025tom}: a large electric field can be generated in laboratory capacitors\cite{doi:10.1142/S0217732314500540}, in superconducting radiofrequency cavities \cite{Berlin:2020pey}, in the polar gaps of pulsars \cite{Kouvaris:2025tom}, and in the Earth's atmospheric processes, including thunderstorms \cite{Berlin:2024dwg}.

-The authors of \cite{Berlin:2024dwg} considered the case of Bose enhancement of the Schwinger process in a potential well and established the constraints on Bose mCPs parameters using Earth's atmosphere data.
-In this letter, we develop this idea, considering the case of the absence of Bose enhancement, which also includes constraints on fermionic mCPs.
-Secondly, we improve that constraints with data from thunderstorms on other planets in the Solar system \cite{aplin2017lightning, yair2008updated, nagy2008comparative, aplin2017electrical} that are more intense and extended than the terrestrial ones.
-So, we expect better constraints on mCPs.
+The authors of \cite{Berlin:2024dwg} considered the case of Bose enhancement of the Schwinger process in a potential well and established the constraints on Bose mCPs parameters using Earth's atmosphere data including thunderstorms.
+Thunderstorms are capable of producing intense electric fields.
+A thundercloud behaves like a capacitor on the scale of kilometers: electric charges gather within it, increasing the field strength until a lightning strike releases the stored charge.
+If mCPs are present in Nature, discharge could occur by an alternative channel of mCP production, establishing constraints on mCP parameters.
+The authors of \cite{Berlin:2024dwg} considered the case of bosonic mCPs in potential well between layered thunderclouds at Earth.
+In this letter we extend this idea in several ways: consider fermionic mCP in addition to bosonic ones, two cloud structure in addition to the layered one, and data from thunderstorms on other planets in the Solar system \cite{aplin2017lightning, yair2008updated, nagy2008comparative, aplin2017electrical} that are more intense and extended than the terrestrial ones.
+So, we expect better constraints on bosonic mCPs.